gg582/maum/README.md

 > **마음** (maum) means "heart" or "mind" in Korean - the heart of community communication

-Maum is a modern implementation of classic-style Bulletin Board System (BBS) accessible through TELNET and SSH.
+Maum is a modern implementation of classic-style Bulletin Board System (BBS) accessible through TELNET and SSH in C2x.
 It revives the golden age of Korean PC communication services while embracing contemporary security and accessibility standards.

 ## 🎯 Concept